 Plan your evening meals

+Meal planning is a great way of balancing work and family.
 There is nothing worse than having a full day at work, picking up your little angels from childcare, and then arriving home to realise you need to cook an evening meal from scratch.

 The easy way out is to order a takeaway, but this isn’t the healthiest option.
 Plus, it can seriously put a dent in your monthly budget.
 See our Family Budgeting article for some handy money-saving tips.